DIY Birthday Cards: Cupcake Sight Word Matching Activity!

 Birthday cupcake cards: sight word matching

 Initially, I planned to teach her the traditional Chinese version of the simplified characters that she has learned.
-However, until preparing the activity, I did not realize that 樂 was the only character that is different in traditional Chinese.
-Also, she already learned 樂 from her Qiaohu workbooks. 樂 is one of her favorite Chinese characters in traditional form because of all of the beautiful strokes!
+However, until preparing the activity, I did not realize that 樂 was the only different character in traditional Chinese.
+Also, she already learned 樂 from her Ciaohu workbooks. 樂 is one of her favorite Chinese characters in traditional form because of all of the beautiful strokes!

 Next time, I will be more mindful of writing new Chinese words!
 Regardless, it was still a fun activity!